Globos de Ouro: Netflix lidera as nomeações

 Com 17 nomeações, a Netflix é a distribuidora com mais possibilidades de ganhar prémios, muito à frente da Sony (8 nomeações), a Walt Disney e a Warner Brothers (6 nomeações cada).

-No cinema, Marriage Story, de Noah Baumbach, com seis nomeações lidera a luista, sendo seguido de perto, com pelos filmes de Quentin Tarantino (Era uma Vez... em Hollywood) e Martin Scorsese (O Irlandês) - ambos com cinco nomeações.
-Logo atrás, e com 4 nomeações, está Joker.
+No cinema, Marriage Story, de Noah Baumbach, com seis nomeações lidera a lista, sendo seguido de perto, pelos filmes de Quentin Tarantino ( Era uma Vez... em Hollywood ) e Martin Scorsese ( O Irlandês ) - ambos com cinco nomeações.
+Logo atrás, e com 4 nomeações, está Joker .

 CINEMA